+A student who for good reason is unable to write an assessment should apply without delay for a deferred assessment on the student self-service portal.
 Permission is not granted automatically.
-If permission is granted, the deferred examination may immediately follow the examination session and may take any format including an oral examination.
+If permission is granted, the deferred assessment may immediately follow the assessment session and may take any format including an oral assessment.